-Though each and every phase of the interview at Facebook is inclined toward assessing the programming skills of a potential candidate, the behavioral aspect holds equal importance.
+Though each phase of the interview at Facebook is inclined toward assessing the programming skills of a potential candidate, the behavioral aspect holds equal importance.
 Recruiters keep a keen eye on your body language, your social and professional adaptability, learning ability, and other skills.

 If you have applied for a senior role, be prepared to answer questions based on (but not limited to) team handling, leadership, ownership, delegation, and hierarchy.
 Like all growth-based companies, Facebook values certain leadership qualities that play an important part in Facebook’s culture.

 Here’s what we have covered in this article: